 - Sommet Des Neiges: Easily one of the nicest hotels in Mont Tremblant.
-They offer ski in/ski out access right near the pedestrian village.
+They offer ski-in/ski-out access right near the pedestrian village.

 - La Chaumière de l’Anse: A great mid-range bed and breakfast.
 Homemade breakfast is served here as well as free parking!

-How to get to Mont Tremblant
+How to Get to Mont Tremblant

-Mont Tremblant may be small, but as of recently it’s well connected with the outside world.
+Mont Tremblant may be small, but as of recently, it’s well connected with the outside world.
 Mont Tremblant airport is only a 40-minute drive from Mont Tremblant and services flights to/from Toronto and Montreal with Porter Airlines and Air Canada.